nephila/djangocms-blog/docs/features/home.rst

 Amend configuration
 *******************

-Permalinks must be updated to avoid blog urlconf swallowing django CMS page patters.
+Permalinks must be updated to avoid blog urlconf swallowing django CMS page patterns.

-To avoid this add the following settings to you project:
+To avoid this add the following settings to your project:

 .. code-block:: python